Implantable Medical Devices

 Leads

-Manufacturing implantable medical leads demands precise handling of fine, flexible conductors, tight control of insulation and termination processes, and reliable in-line verification- often across designs with high conductor counts and extremely small geometries.
-Even minor process variation can compromise electrical performance, mechanical integrity, or long-term reliability.
+Implantable lead manufacturing requires precise handling of fine conductors and tightly controlled insulation and termination processes.
+With high conductor counts and very small geometries, even minor process variation can compromise electrical performance, mechanical integrity, or long-term reliability.

 - Senior Principal Engineer, Fortune 500 Medical Device Company